A variational principle, wave-particle duality, and the Schr\"{o}dinger equation: Generalized Planck-Einstein relation

 And if we take into account the boundary conditions for the wave function and the fact that at times $t_1$ and $t_2$ the (independent) variations of $\delta\psi$ and $\delta\psi^*$ are equal to zero, then it is easy to show that

 Consequently,

 And, at this point we come to the key point of the present approach.
-According to the principle of least action, in order to determine the equation for the wave function, the variation $\delta S_c$ would have to be equated to zero .
-However, based on the expression (\ref{110a}), it is obviously impossible to obtain an equation that would describe the {\it dynamics} of the state of a quantum particle in time, since this expression does not contain time derivatives.
-But a more important argument against using Hamilton's principle to derive the required equation is the fact that the variations (\ref{110a}) obtained on the basis of the operators of single-particle observables describe only the corpuscular properties of a quantum particle.
-To take into account the wave properties of a quantum particle, it is necessary to turn to wave-particle duality, which implies, in addition to $L_c$, another definition of the Lagrangian for a quantum particle.
+According to the principle of least action, in order to determine the equation for the wave function, the variation $\delta S_c$ would have to be equated to zero.
+However, based on Exp. (\ref{110a}), it is obviously impossible to obtain an equation describing the dynamics of the state of a quantum particle, since this expression does not contain time derivatives.
+One more important argument against using this principle of classical physics to derive the quantum mechanical equation is the fact that the variations (\ref{110a}) obtained on the basis of the operators of one-particle observables describe, in fact, only the corpuscular properties of a quantum particle.
+To take into account its wave properties, it is necessary to turn to wave-particle duality, which implies, in addition to $L_c$, another definition of the Lagrangian for a quantum particle.

-Indeed, according to the Planck-Einstein and de Broglie relations, the wave $e^{i(kx-\omega t)}$ describes an ensemble of (free) particles with energy $E=\hbar\omega$ and momentum $p=\hbar k $.
-For a wave function (\ref{2}) of a general form, these relations can be formally written for each point of the OCS in the form of local connections between corpuscular and wave characteristics:
+Indeed, according to the Planck-Einstein and de Broglie relations, the wave $e^{i(kx-\omega t)}$ describes an ensemble of (free) particles with energy $E=\hbar\omega$ and momentum $p=\hbar k$.
+For a wave function (\ref{2}) of a general form, these relations can be written for each point of the OCS in the form of local connections between corpuscular and wave characteristics:

 It remains to clarify the question of whether the physical meaning of the quantities $E$ and $p$ is preserved in the transition from the de Broglie wave to the wave function of the general form, that is, is it possible to treat the function $E(x,t)R^2(x,t)$ as the particle's total energy density, and the function $p(x,t)R^2(x,t)$ as the particle's momentum density.